Jiisala/palautusrepositorio/viikko6/PULL.md

 Made a pull request here [https://github.com/roosahut/ohtu-miniprojekti/pull/2](https://github.com/roosahut/ohtu-miniprojekti/pull/2)

-The stage of approval is yet to be determined as writing this document
+If it is approved or not is yet to be seen when writing this document.